They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

 People with a history of alcohol, opiate, and barbiturate abuse should avoid benzodiazepines, as there is a risk of life-threatening interactions with these drugs.

-In the United States, the Food and Drug Administration has categorized benzodiazepines into category D or X, which means that the potential for harm to the fetus has been demonstrated.
+In the United States, the Food and Drug Administration has categorized benzodiazepines into categories D or X, which means that the potential for harm to the fetus has been demonstrated.

 Exposure to benzodiazepines during pregnancy has been associated with a slightly increased risk (0.06 to 0.07%) of a cleft palate in newborns, a controversial conclusion as some studies find no association between benzodiazepines and a cleft palate.